Callie Stahl, Executive Director

 Fun Fact: Amy has been a vegetarian since she was four years old.
 When she was little she would tell everyone that she was a “veterinarian”.

 Valerie has been a volunteer with PRWC for over two years and has also worked with us since May 2015.
-She has been working here at Punta Gorda Animal Hospital since 2006, and in the veterinary profession for over 10 years.
+She has previously worked at Punta Gorda Animal Hospital since 2006, and in the veterinary profession for over 10 years.
 She graduated from Desoto High School, has taken a few college courses as well as numerous veterinary continuing education courses.
 Her favorite part of the profession is delivering compassion and loving care to her patients.
 She has loved and cared for animals her whole life and truly loves what she does!
 In her spare time she enjoys going kayaking, hiking, horseback riding, and gardening.
 She has 9 dogs, 4 cats, 6 birds, and 2 horses.
 Her outdoor activity partner is Goldie, a rescued long-haired Dachshund who enjoys hiking as well!

 Fun Fact: Although not a hoarder, Valerie has had 65 rescue animals on her farm during the coarse of her marriage, with 25 animals currently – a mix of dogs, horses, cats, and birds.